PHOTO: PAOLA + MURRAY • FOOD STYLING: OLIVIA MACK MCCOOL • PROP STYLING: SOPHIE STRANGIO

 Paella gets so much attention that it eclipses Spain’s other, equally worthy, rice dishes—like this one-pot arroz al horno, or baked rice with chickpeas.
 The dish is primo Valencian comfort food, and it has pleasing Moorish undertones (saffron! cinnamon! dried fruit!)—a reminder that Arabs brought rice to the Iberian Peninsula in the 7th century.
 Get the recipe >

-Spain’s signature tuna stew starts with good “tomate frito,” the silky Spanish mother sauce of plum tomatoes, onions, and enough fruity olive oil to turn it bright red-orange.
+Spain’s signature tuna dish starts with good “tomate frito,” the silky Spanish mother sauce of plum tomatoes, onions, and enough fruity olive oil to turn it bright red-orange.
 Into the puréed tomate go hunks of ocean-fresh tuna, which poach to flaky perfection in a matter of minutes.
 And as they say in Spain, ya está.
 Get the recipe >

 At El Quijote, one of America’s most legendary Spanish restaurants, A few drops of store-bought balsamic reduction and a splash of cinnamon syrup enhance the sweetness, body, and complexity of the classic iced cocktail.
 Get the recipe >